-Protected site Depth of buffer zone Relevant type of site/development Action required by Policy SD10 The Mens SAC, Ebernoe 6.5km Greenfield sites and sites containing or close to Surveys, retention of key features and buffers for Barbastelle and Bechstein's bats Common SAC suitable habitat for barbastelle and becristell's bats and Singleton & l2km Greenfield sites and sites Surveys, retention of key features and buffers Cocking Tunnel containing or close to for Barbastelle and Bechstein's bats with a SAC suitable habitat focus on significant impacts or severance to flight lines.
+Protected site Depth of buffer zone Relevant type of site/development Action required by Policy SD10 The Mens SAC, 6.5km Greenfield sites and sites Surveys, retention of key features and buffers Ebernoe Common SAC containing or close to suitable habitat for Barbastelle and Bechstein's bats and Singleton & 12km Greenfield sites and sites Surveys, retention of key features and buffers Cocking Tunnel SAC containing or close to for Barbastelle and Bechstein's bats with a SAC suitable habitat focus on significant impacts or severance to flight lines.
 Arun Valley SPA 5km Greenfield sites and sites Appraise suitability for wintering Bewick containing or close to suitable habitat swan, if so take further specified actions.
 Wealden Heaths 400m Net increase in Project specific HRA.
 [No more than 43 Phase II SPA residential units additional units in total to be permitted, from date of JCS adoption, in combination with East Hants equivalent zone.]
-5km Net increase in HRA screening with potential further action residential units required Solent Coast 5.6km Net increase in Financial contribution to mitigating recreation SPAs residential units effects, or potential appropriate assessment.
+5km Net increase in HRA screening with potential further action residential units required Solent Coast 5.6km Net increase in 5 5 SPAs residential units effects, or potential appropriate assessment.